Bhaikko/DatingApp/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Prerequisites
-Before running the server on your local machine, following *npm packages* must be installed in the same directory where you have cloned the project.

 **requirements**
 * nodejs